jason-a69/roon_cad/README.md

 `sudo chown -R dietpi /usr/local/bin/waveshare_OLED`

-(substitute dietpi with pi if you are using Rasbian in the above line)
+(substitute dietpi with pi if you are using Rasbian)

-In `/boot/config.txt` make sure this is set `dtparam=spi=on`
+In `/boot/config.txt` make sure this is set to `dtparam=spi=on`

-Changes will not take effect until a reboot.
-Carry on setting up the serivce in the next step and then reboot.
+Changes will not take effect until a reboot so reboot now, login and `cd roon_cad` and carry on with the service setup
 ### Service file setup
-Changes to `roon_ca.service`
+Changes to `roon_cad.service`

 If you are not using user dietpi then you will need to change line